tirtho149/lab-1-team8/README.md

 Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+This is a change from Rstudio

 12.3 - git is not installed on computer, had to install it.

+12.4 - Can't find the "staged box"